 Elinor Cooper is a conductor, singer and classical music writer based in the South-West.
-She has a first class BA in Music from the University of Bristol and an MMus with Merit in choral conducting at the Royal Welsh College of Music and Drama, where she studied with Adrian Partington, Sarah Tenant-Flowers, Andrea Brown and Greg Hallam.
+She has a first class BA in Music from the University of Bristol and an MMus with in choral conducting from the Royal Welsh College of Music and Drama, where she studied with Adrian Partington, Sarah Tenant-Flowers, Andrea Brown and Greg Hallam.

 For two years, Elinor worked as a writer for BBC Music Magazine, and now combines freelance journalism with her musical career.
 During her time with the organisation, Elinor interviewed renowned artists such as Kiri Te Kanawa, Tara Erraught and Sakari Oramo, and contributed to numerous features and articles.

 As a singer, Elinor has worked with international conductors and artists, both in performance and masterclasses.
 Highlights include consecutive BBC Proms with Vasily Petrenko, Bob Chilcott and Daniel Barenboim, and masterclasses with Ian Bostridge, Mary King and Sarah Connolly.